 Installing a drywall is not as hard as it may seem.
 All you need is some screws so as to hold them in place.

 If you do not have the money for either the acoustic panels or the drywalls, no need to worry.
 The good thing about sound blocking is that you can use the items you already have.

 If you have some large canvas paintings, you can use those instead.
 Hang these on the wall that you share with your neighbor and you will be amazed.
 You could position a bookshelf on that wall.
 The noise reduction will be significant.

 For my apartment, I decided to use the acoustic panels.
 I got some that had a pyramid pattern on the surface and I played around with them to get an overall pattern on the wall.
 Although the panels did help much to reduce the noise, I still felt like doing a bit more to block the noise completely.

 2. Soundproof the Door

 Another big culprit when it comes to transmitting noise from the neighbors is the door.
-Most doors nowadays are usually hollow and do little to block out the noise.
+Most doors nowadays are usually hollow and do little to reduce neighbor noise.

 Of course, the best solution for this would be to get a new door altogether.
-However, this is an expensive option so you may want to try out a couple of other alternatives instead.
+However, this is an expensive option so you may want to try out a couple of other alternatives to reduce noise from neighbors instead.